 5. Make sure your design talks back

-If a user inputs an incorrect element then good design needs to alert the user of the error.
-A great example of design that talks back is when a user puts in a search term that doesn’t come up with an exact match but shows similar or related matches.
-In this case the design responds by with viable options.
+If a user inputs an incorrect element then the good design needs to alert the user of the error.
+A great example of a design that talks back is when a user puts in a search term that doesn’t come up with an exact match but shows similar or related matches.
+In this case, the design responds with viable options.

 And there’s one more step that designers need to take and that’s to: